s4ragent/rac_on_xx/docker/README.md

 ![crsctl](https://github.com/s4ragent/misc/blob/master/rac_on_xx/docker/docker04.png)

 ## Requirement
 - ubuntu/debian(Kernel 3.18 or later), CentOS/RHEL/OEL 7.2
 - docker 1.12 or later
 - /boot/symvers-`uname -r`.gz on docker host
 - ansible 2.2.1 or later
 - Oracle 12c Release 2 (12.2) Clusterware and Database software
 - 1core CPU per container and  4GB Memory per container

 ## Attention
 Each container run with privileged flag (Each container enables to access to all devices on the Docker host ).

 It may be dangerous.

-## Install
+## Setup
 >git clone https://github.com/s4ragent/rac_on_xx

 ## Usage